Gopal-next/programming_task/README.md

 - Now, I have created a table named as student_id, first_name, last_name, age and grade.
 - After that i inserted a record in the table named as student as (1,'Alice','Smith',18,95.5)
 - Now i have upadted the value of grade where first_name is "Alice".
-- then i deleted the record where lasT_name as smith.
+- Then i deleted the record where lasT_name as smith.
 - And feteched the student record.
 - At last i closes the cursor and database connection.